modin-project/modin/docs/getting_started/installation.rst

 that these changes have not made it into a release and may not be completely stable.

 If you would like to install Modin with a specific engine, you can use ``modin[ray]`` or ``modin[dask]`` instead of ``modin[all]`` in the command above.
-For more documentation about installing particula rengines, see the `README PyPI installation instructions`_.
+For more documentation about installing particular engines, see the `README PyPI installation instructions`_.

 Windows
 -------